pranavMenon53/System-design-in-action/Databases/db-replication-example-V1/ReadMe.md

 ## Step 4: Insert Data in the Master Node

-Use the same or a new terminal:
+Use the same terminal as step 2 or start a new terminal:

 ```bash
 docker exec -it mysql-master mysql -uroot -proot